Terms used in the context

 Cross-Media Publishing.
 Cross-media publishing of content (texts and images) based on media-independent data.

 Content Management System.
 An editing system used to manage content, for example of a website.
 Content and layout are edited separately.

 Comma-separated values.
 CSV is a simple text file format for exchanging simply structured data.
-Values are stored in a table as a series of ASCII text lines organized so that each column value is separated by a character (a comma or semicolon) from the next column's value and each row starts a new line.
+Values are stored in a table as a series of ASCII text lines organised so that each column value is separated by a character (a comma or semicolon) from the next column’s value and each row starts a new line.

 Database contents such as article number, price and product information are used to fill in pre-formatted layout documents and to update them automatically when there are changes to the database items.